Sean Charles

 Bio

-Sean is a postdoctoral researcher in the Coasts and Ocean Observing Laboratory at CSI.
+Sean is a Research Assistant Professor and Scientist at CSI and within the ECU Department of Coastal Studies.
 He grew up in the marshes and swamps of Virginia and continues to focus on coastal wetland ecology.
 Sean has a double major in English Literature and Environmental Science from The College of William and Mary, a master’s in Marine Biology from the Virginia Institute of Marine Science, and a Ph.D. from Florida International University.
 Sean’s research has focused on plant-soil interactions in coastal ecosystems, restoration, and disturbance ecology.

 Sean lives in the Outer Banks, where he enjoys spending time on the water (surfing and kayaking), gardening, and playing soccer.